chou-ting-wei/blog-source/content/post/meichu-hackathon-12th_techshare/index.en.md

 tags :
     - Tutorial
 ---
-* All commands prefixed with `$` should be replaced as appropriate unless specified otherwise.
+* All commands enclosed in `<>` within the article need to be replaced.
+If not otherwise specified, you can name them as you see fit.
 * For any further questions, feel free to leave a comment below the article or [email](mailto:userwei.contact@gmail.com) for inquiries

 ## Hugo